Advice on Eating Healthy from Around the Globe

 Just as families throughout a city or country have their own beliefs and ways of doing things, countries throughout the world have their own as well- especially when it comes to health.
 If traveling, you will quickly find that the answer to what will help individuals live a long, fruitful life, will vary depending on what country or region you are visiting.
 Find out what some of the most common health tips from around the world include, before your journey:

 The Chinese have been drinking green tea for thousands of years to reap the various benefits that accompany this beverage.
-While many know that green tea is a great source of anti-oxidants which helps prevent the effects of aging, growth of cancer and heart disease, it also has the ability to help prevent tooth decay and gum disease.
+While many know that green tea is a great source of antioxidants that helps prevent the effects of aging, growth of cancer, and heart disease, it also has the ability to help prevent tooth decay and gum disease.

 Olive Oil can produce benefits when both eaten and applied topically.
 When consumed, olive oil can help lower cholesterol and control insulin levels.
 It is often included in beauty products but can be applied directly to skin and nails for moisture and to reap the benefits from the antioxidants the oil possesses.